Nesvilab/MSFragger/tutorial_silac.md

-## Analyzing SILAC labelled (or other chemical labelled) samples with FragPipe
+## Analyzing SILAC (or other labelling coupled with MS1-based quantification) samples with FragPipe

 [MSFragger](https://msfragger.nesvilab.org/) can be used to identify labelled peptides.